sausheong/goids/README.md

 ![alignment](imgs/Rule_alignment.gif)
 ![cohesion](imgs/Rule_cohesion.gif)

+These rules have been expanded and in some cases, more rules have been added but the fundamental idea is that a localised reaction by an individual following a few simple rules can result in complex, unexpected behavior.

 ## Doing it in Go

-While I have been programming in Go seriously for a few years and it's my primary programming language now, I haven't been able to figure out how to write a flocking simulation all this time.
+While I have been programming in Go seriously for a few years (it's my primary programming language now), I haven't been able to figure out a good way to write a flocking simulation with Go all this time.
 The biggest problem is that Go is mostly a backend programming language and doesn't really have a GUI toolkit.
 While there were a few attempts, including bindings to GTK and QT, none of them fit what I wanted.
 If you're looking for one for a desktop application, you are probably better off using [Electron](https://github.com/electron/electron) and building a web application in Go to back that up.

 That is, until I was fiddling around with genetic algorithms in my post [_A gentle introduction to genetic algorithms_](https://sausheong.github.io/posts/a-gentle-introduction-to-genetic-algorithms/).
 In that post I was trying to display an image to the terminal, in my case, the excellent [iTerm2](https://www.iterm2.com/).
 There's where I stumbled on this hack on iTerm2 that allows me to display images on the screen.